folderolsoftware/folderolsoftware/README.md

-Folderol Software is a one-person indie studio specializing in userscripts and brower extensions.
+Folderol Software is a one-person indie studio specializing in userscripts and browser extensions.